CiscoTestAutomation/unicon.plugins/docs/user_guide/services/generic_services.rst

 Service to change the device mode to enable from any state.
 Brings the standby handle to enable state, if standby is passed as input.
+If command is given, it will be issued on the device to become in enable mode.

     arg :
         * target='standby'
+        * command='enable 7'

     return :
         * True on Success, raise SubCommandFailure on failure.